 1. A Static Home Page

-A static home page allows you direct visitor exactly where you want them to go.
+A static home page allows you direct visitors exactly where you want them to go.
 This is because this is the only method that allows the content you put on it to stay the same.

 2. About Page

-As much as you want your about page to be about you, make your client the star.
+As much as you want your about page to be about you, make your ideal client the star.
 I remember my first about page, I wrote it in the third person, and used a lot of “We” and “our” even though I was a one woman show.
 It made me feel smart and important.
 So I chuckle when I read about pages that are written in the third person because most of them are typically written by the owner of the site.

-That aside, you about page should be very simple and clear.
-Let your audience know who you work with.
-Why you do what you do and what you do.
-You need to figure out who you want to work with specifically (your best fit client or ideal client) before you write your about page.
+PS: You need to figure out who you want to work with specifically (your best fit client or ideal client) before you write your about page.

 4. Services or Work With Me Page